HOW TO GET STARTED

 Coming From Another Style?

 We have many students who have come from other martial art styles and are now training Shidokan Shorin Ryu at Grand River Karate.
-All of our instructors have trained in other style as well.
+Many of our instructors have trained in other style as well.
 We believe there is no one style superior to another.
 They are simply different and should all be respected equally.
 Many karate practitioners are interested in going back to the roots to learn Traditional Okinawan Karatedo.
 Okinawa is the birth place of Karate and Shorin Ryu is the original style.
-We are very fortunate to be affiliated and train with North America's highest ranked Okinawan master - Hanshi, 10th Dan, Seikichi Iha.

 What to Expect at Your First Class

 You'll need to sign a release form before starting your trial class.
-We're considered an athletic program, so you'll need to sign this form for insurance purposes.
+We can send it to you by email or you cn sign one at the dojo.

 It is required you remove jewelry, watches, bracelets or wristbands of any kind, as these could get damaged or accidentally injure your partner while you're training.
 Medical bracelets are acceptable.